-During a Summer term, the last day for full refunds on complete withdrawals is the third day of classes, which is the last day to register or add courses.
-The course withdrawal deadline is the 8th day of classes.
+During a summer term, the last day for full refunds on complete withdrawals is the last day to register or add courses, and the course withdrawal deadline is the 10th day of classes.

 Address Information

 The Office of the Registrar maintains addresses and other information for contacting each student.
 It is the student's responsibility to update address information immediately.
 Address changes are made through the student myOleMiss portal.